hpcaitech/ColossalAI/colossalai/shardformer/README.md

   - CLASS `Layer`:

     Parameters:
-    - weight (str): The weight suffix of the layer
-    - bias (str): The bias suffix of the layer
+    - suffix: (str): the suffix of the layer to indicate the attribute of the layer.
     - replace_layer (:class:`colosalai.nn`): The layer to replace the original layer
     - ignore (bool): Whether to ignore this layer if it is not in the model
+    - reversed (bool): Whether the weight in layer is reversed, commonly the weight in `torch.nn.Linear` is [out, in], but in GPT2 `Conv1D` layer is [in, out] which is reversed.
+    - n_cast (int): The number of weight will cast to, like q, k, v in attention layer, n_cast should be 3. commonly in TP, we just chunk the weight with the number of devices, but in multi-head attention, we need to chunk the weight with the number of $ devices * n\_head $, and each device should have a part of Q, K and V weight.

-    This class is used to specify the replacement policy for a particular layer.
-If `replace_layer` is None, only parameter partitioning will be performed without replacing the layer class.
+    This class is a base class used to specify the replacement policy and the suffix the layer for a particular layer.

     CLASS `Col_Layer(Layer)`:
+      - weight (str): The weight suffix of the layer
+      - bias (str): The bias suffix of the layer
       - gather_output (bool): Whether the output of this layer can be gathered, like the last layer can be gathered, but most of the time, the intermediate layers of the model do not need to be gathered.

-      This class inherited from `Layer`, representing the layer will be sliced along column.
+      This class inherited from `Layer`, representing the layer will be sliced along colum and indicate the attributes of weight and bias.
+Setting `bias` to `None` means ignoring bias, regardless of whether or not it originally exists.

     CLASS `Row_Layer(Layer)`:
+      - weight (str): The weight suffix of the layer
+      - bias (str): The bias suffix of the layer

       This class inherited from `Layer`, representing the layer will be sliced along row.
+Just like `Col_Layer` but in tensor parrallel, there is no need to gather the output of layer sliced by row.

   - CLASS `Policy`: